Successor Feature Representations

 \paragraph{Learning of Features:}

-In principle, classical SF\&GPI can also optimize general reward functions if features and reward weights are learned (SFQL-$h$).
+In principle, classical \sfqlearning can also optimize general reward functions if features and reward weights are learned (\sfql-$h$).
 This is possible if the learned features describe the non-linear effects in the reward functions.
-Nonetheless, learning of features adds further challenges and shows a reduced performance.
+Nonetheless, learning of features adds further challenges and shows a reduced performance in our experiments.

-The used feature approximation procedure for all SFQL-$h$ and Xi-$h$ agents by \cite{barreto2018successor} learns features from observations sampled from initial tasks before the SF\&GPI procedure starts.
+The used feature approximation procedure for all \sfql-$h$ and \sfrql-$h$ agents by \cite{barreto2018successor} learns features from observations sampled from initial tasks before the GPI procedure starts.
 Therefore, novel non-linearities potentially introduced at later tasks are not well represent by the learned features.
-If instead features are learned alongside the SF\&GPI procedure, the problem on how to coordinate both learning processes needs to be investigated.
+If instead features are learned alongside the GPI procedure, the problem on how to coordinate both learning processes needs to be investigated.
 Importantly, $\psi$-functions for older tasks would become unusable for the GPI procedure on newer task, because the feature representation changed between them.

-Most significantly, our experimental results show that the performance of agents with learned features (SFQL-$h$) is strongly below the performance of $\xi$-learning with given features (Xi and CXi).
-Therefore, if features and reward functions are known then $\xi$-learning outperforms SFQL, otherwise they are roughly equivalent.
-And using given features and reward functions is natural for many applications as these are often known, for example in robotic tasks where they are usually manually designed \citep{akalin2021reinforcement}.
+Most significantly, our experimental results show that the performance of agents with learned features (\sfql-$h$) is strongly below the performance of \sfrqlearning with given features (\sfrql and C\sfrql).
+Therefore, if features and reward functions are known then \sfrqlearning outperforms \sfql, otherwise they are roughly equivalent.
+Using given features and reward functions is natural for many applications as these are often known, for example in robotic tasks where they are usually manually designed \citep{akalin2021reinforcement}.

 \paragraph{Continuous Feature Spaces:}